trueprint/redux-standard-actions/README.md

 Combine any number of FSA types or FSA creators for use by an FSA reducer.

-`types` is a variadic list of arguments which can be action type strings, action creators, or combined actions from `combineActions`.
+`types` is a variadic list of arguments which can be action type strings or action creators.

 This method exists because while FSA type strings can be joined with a conventional delimiter, there is no obvious way for a library user to combine FSA creators.